ApryseSDK/webviewer-mendix-sample/README.md

 ```
 npm run dev
 ```
-This will make a build of the Mendix Web Widget with the latest version of WebViewer, and it will be complete when you see something like this in your terminal:
+This will contiuously make a build of the Mendix Web Widget with WebViewer as the code changes and copy it into the app widget folder.
+It will be complete when you see something like this in your terminal:

 ```
-[08:57:07] Finished 'bound runWebpack' after 4.09 s
-[08:57:07] Starting 'createMpkFile'...
-[08:57:07] Finished 'createMpkFile' after 32 ms
-[08:57:07] Starting 'copyToDeployment'...
-Files generated in dist and ..\..\ folder
-[08:57:07] Finished 'copyToDeployment' after 18 ms
+bundles C:\Users\$your_username\Documents\Mendix\MyApp\CustomWidget\WebViewer\src\WebViewer.tsx → dist/tmp/widgets/pdftron/webviewer/WebViewer.js...
+LiveReload enabled
+created dist/tmp/widgets/pdftron/webviewer/WebViewer.js in 37.1s
+bundles C:\Users\$your_username\Documents\Mendix\MyApp\CustomWidget\WebViewer\src\WebViewer.tsx → dist/tmp/widgets/pdftron/webviewer/WebViewer.mjs...
+LiveReload enabled on port 35730
+created dist/tmp/widgets/pdftron/webviewer/WebViewer.mjs in 2s
+bundles C:\Users\$your_username\Documents\Mendix\MyApp\CustomWidget\WebViewer\src\WebViewer.editorPreview.tsx → dist/tmp/widgets/WebViewer.editorPreview.js...
+created dist/tmp/widgets/WebViewer.editorPreview.js in 1.3s

+[2022-07-05 13:23:22] waiting for changes...
 ```

-Next, we must copy the static assets required for WebViewer to run.
-The files are located in `CustomWidgets/webViewer/node_modules/@pdftron/webviewer/public` and must be moved into a location that will be served and publicly accessible.
-In Mendix, we can place it into `theme/resources`.
+Next, we must copy the static `lib` assets required for WebViewer to run.
+The files are located in `CustomWidgets/WebViewer/node_modules/@pdftron/webviewer/public` and must be moved into a location that will be served and publicly accessible.

+### Prior to Mendix 9

+We can place it into `theme/resources`.
 Create a new folder called `lib` and place the contents from `node_modules/@pdftron/webviewer/public` there.
 `theme/resources` should have a directory structure like so:
 ```
 /path/to/your/mendix/app/theme/resources